 “Is there anybody in there? / Smoking weed with God.”
-This song, ‘Waves,’ the fifth in their set tonight, typifies much of where Justin Osborne is at: namely songs about his drug taking past and the religious undertones of what’s described as “soul loss” (the loose translation of the Latin American term, Susto).
+The song, ‘Waves,’ the fifth in their set tonight, typifies much of where Justin Osborne’s head is at: namely, in songs about his drug taking past and the religious undertones of what’s described as “soul loss” (the loose translation of the Latin American term, Susto).
 All that – and maybe the search for some kind of meaning in an increasingly complicated and troubled world.

 The band were headlining a show at Omeara as part of a brief promotional tour for their recently released second album, ‘& I’m Fine Today.’
 It’s the first time they’ve performed in London with a full band and tonight feels like a special event for other reasons too: not least being the exceptionally high quality of pretty much every song on offer – allied to band members playing in complete harmony with each another.